2025 Schedule

 Sponsored by: Takdeda Pharmaceuticals

-Presented by: Dr. Oliver Sum-Ping
+Presented by: Oliver Sum-Ping, MD

 Orexins are neuropeptides that play an important role in several biological functions, particularly the regulation of sleep and wakefulness.
 This presentation will review orexin’s function, its role in disorders of sleepiness and explore the potential for orexin agonist drugs which aim to replace the function of orexin to treat narcolepsy and idiopathic hypersomnia.